Get Think Jewish Delivered to your Home or Office

 He is saying: "Today is Yom Kippur even if I don't have a calendar.
 This is a synagogue even if I don't like it.
 I am a Jew even if I'm not religious, and G-d is G-d even when I don't believe in Him.
 So what's your problem?"

 Now that can be dismissed, and unfortunately many of us do dismiss it, as sheer hypocrisy.
-We say, "You don't believe in G-d and you're not religious--don't come to the synagogue.
-Don't come here just to show how Jewish you are."
+We say, “You don’t believe in G‑d and you’re not religious—don’t come to the synagogue.
+Don’t come here just to show how Jewish you are.”

 The Lubavitcher Rebbe has a different approach.
 This insanity is what makes us Jewish.
 This is what shows how special we are in our relationship with G-d.

-That's called truth.
-It's not about me.
-I don't want to be religious.
-I don't want to believe in G-d, I don't want to hear about this.
+That’s called truth.
+It’s not about me.
+I don’t want to be religious.
+I don’t want to believe in G‑d; I don’t want to hear about this.
 But He wants me here, so here I am.

 The same thing happens on Passover.
 Every Jew sits by a Seder.
-Ask the average Jew at a Seder, do you believe in G-d?
+Ask the average Jew at a Seder, do you believe in G‑d?
 Leave me alone.
 Are you religious?
-He chokes on the matzo laughing.
-So you're celebrating the Exodus from Egypt 3300 years ago?
+He chokes on the matzah laughing.
+So you’re celebrating the Exodus from Egypt 3300 years ago?
 History is not my subject.
 Then why are you here?
 Where should I be?
-It's Passover!
-That's what's so magnificent about the Jew.
+It’s Passover!
+That’s what’s so magnificent about the Jew.

 Imagine, a couple gets married, and the man says to his new wife, "Would you make me something to eat, please?
 I'll be right back."
 She begins preparing.
 The guy comes back 3300 years later, walks into the house, up to the table, straight to his favorite chair, sits down and tastes the soup that is on the table.
 The soup is cold.

 What will his reaction be?
-If he's a wise man, he won't complain.
-Rather he'll think it's a miracle that the house is still there, that his table and favorite chair are still there.
-He'll be delighted to see a bowl of soup at his place.
+If he’s a wise man, he won’t complain.
+Rather, he’ll think it’s a miracle that the house is still there, that his table and favorite chair are still there.
+He’ll be delighted to see a bowl of soup at his place.
 The soup is cold?
 Well, yes, over 3300 years, soup can get cold.

 Now we are expecting Moshiach.
 The Rebbe introduced this radical notion that Moshiach is going to come now.
 What makes that so radical?
 It means he's going to come without a two-week notice.
 We always thought there was going to be some warning, so that we could get our act together before he comes.
 Moshiach, coming now?
 But now I'm not ready.
 I don't want to be judged the way I am.
 I need a little bit of a notice.